 Many companies all over the world quickly exited Russia because of our moral and economic pressure.
 We thank them.
 However, some are still doing business there.
 Companies must suspend ALL operations in Russia.
 And we must keep up the pressure to ensure they DO NOT RETURN TO RUSSIA UNTIL PUTIN LEAVES UKRAINE AND PAYS WAR REPARATIONS.

-(A) Track, boycott and pressure the companies still doing business in Russia using Yale’s Ukraine Tracking and The Good Lobby’s Ukraine Corporate Index.
+(A) Track, boycott and pressure the companies still doing business in Russia using Yale’s Ukraine Tracking.

 (B) Use social media to call out individual companies still making blood money from Putin’s murder in Ukraine.

-4. Use Twitter to Connect & Fight for Ukraine
+4. Use Social Media to Connect & Fight for Ukraine

-Twitter gives you the best, fastest and most direct connection to what’s happening in Ukraine.
+Social media gives you the best, fastest and most direct connection to what’s happening in Ukraine.
 And our collective viral public opinion and pressure can MAKE COMPANIES LEAVE RUSSIA, OUR GOVERNMENT SEND MORE WEAPONS AND AID TO UKRAINE AND IMPOSE EVEN MORE SANCTIONS ON RUSSIA.
-If you don’t yet have one, sign up for a Twitter account.
-Then follow, comment, like and share powerful action tweets, inspiring stories and appeals coming directly from President Zelensky and others in the fight on the ground.
-Twitter offers one-click translation so you can read Ukrainian and Russian.
-Below are some of the key people and organizations we follow. #Connect #Support #Pressure
+Follow, comment, like and share powerful action posts, inspiring stories and appeals coming directly from President Zelensky and others in the fight on the ground.

 (A) Ukraine Government Officials